WATER STEWARDSHIP AT HOME

 Know when you're overboard: Watch for over-watering.
 Grass that's mushy underfoot, has a musty odor, or sprouts excessive mushrooms or mold are signs of this issue.

-Mowing Height Impacts Water Use: Encourage deeper turf roots by maintaining a higher mowing height (3-4”).
-The root investment will be a big asset later in the year, creating a less finicky lawn that retains more moisture and reduces the need for watering.
+Mowing Height Impacts Water Use: Encourage deeper turf roots by maintaining a higher mowing height (3-5”).
+Root investment early in the year will be an asset later in the year, creating a less finicky lawn that retains more moisture and reduces the need for watering.
 This is especially the case for dry months and drought.
+View our turf growth graphic for more insight.

 Store and re-use: Install a rainbarrel to re-use rainwater on garden plants.
 VLAWMO will reimburse 50% of a rainbarrel for residents in the watershed - visit our grant programs to learn more.